Skip to main content

 Mailchimp's paid plans are priced for businesses, starting around $13-20/month for the features most teachers actually need.
 That is a reasonable price for a marketing tool but an odd spend for a classroom newsletter.

-Daystage's free plan covers 40 newsletters per school year with school branding, the embed widget, and inline HTML email delivery.
+Daystage's free plan covers 3 newsletters free with school branding, the embed widget, and inline HTML email delivery.
 No Daystage watermark, no upgrade pressure for basic functionality.
-For many teachers, the free plan covers the entire school year.
+For many teachers, the free plan gives you a solid trial before committing.

 The repeat newsletter workflow